Pokémon Ruby and Sapphire: Critical response

-The games met with mostly positive reviews.
+The games were met with mostly positive reviews.
 IGN gave them an "Amazing" 9.5 out of 10 rating and awarded them the Editor's Choice Award; in 2007, the games were collectively named the tenth best Game Boy Advance game of all time in an IGN article.
 GameZone also gave the games a 9.5 out of 10 rating and awarded them an Outstanding Award.
 GamePro gave the games 5 out of 5 stars and named them Editor's Choices.
 ComputerAndVideoGames.com gave the games a 9 out of 10, and GameSpot gave the games 8.1 out of 10, naming it the best Game Boy Advance game of March 2003.
 Eurogamer and 1UP.com were less enthusiastic about the games, however; Eurogamer gave the games 7 out of 10, and 1UP.com gave them a B−.

 Reviewers were divided in their critiques of the games, especially concerning the gameplay and graphics.
 IGN praised the "deep design" and noted that the addition of features such as double battles greatly increased the strategic aspect of the games.
 GamePro also thought that the addition of double battles "add[ed] challenge" and "made the harder battles far more strategic than before—the way the game should be".
 Likewise, ComputerAndVideoGames.com called the gameplay "incredibly compelling and addictive".
 GameZone noted that the gameplay was more refined and challenging than that of previous titles.
 However, GameSpot called the games "a cakewalk from start to finish" and claimed that Ruby and Sapphire "don't offer much of a challenge".
 Eurogamer also felt that the mechanics "[get] very tired, very fast".
 1UP.com also felt that the games were formulaic and that double battles were underused.

 ComputerAndVideoGames.com was enthusiastic over the graphics, calling them "gorgeous".
 Other reviewers were less enthusiastic, however.
 GamePro felt that the graphics were only "a fair bit prettier" than those of the Game Boy Color games; GameZone said that the games "still [use] the simple animations and basic character designs that were created for the original, color-less Game Boy".
 IGN and 1UP.com noted that the graphics had received only a minor upgrade, and Eurogamer felt that the graphics had been upgraded to a "functional level at best".
 The audio was generally well-received: GameZone and GameSpot both felt the audio was catchy; GameZone gave the audio an 8 out of 10 score, saying that while the music "was annoying at times, [...] it's also very good. [...]
 I found myself humming the music when I wasn't playing".
 Other complaints included the removal of the time system of Gold and Silver and the inability to import Pokémon from the games of previous generations.